prashankkadam/GANs/README.md

 # GANs
 Generative Adversarial Networks

-1 - Building a Simple GAN for generating numerals
+1 - Building a Simple GAN for generating numerals from noise